Doctrine of necessity: United Kingdom, 2022–2023

-Bangladesh, August 2024: Non-cooperation movement (2024)
+Bangladesh, 2024

 On 5 August 2024, Prime Minister Sheikh Hasina was facing mass protests has submitted her resignation to the President of Bangladesh and subsequently fled to India.
 General Waker-uz-Zaman has temporarily took control of the government.

 On 6 August 2024, the President followed the wishes of protesters, dissolving the Jatiya Sangsad and installing Muhammad Yunus, a Nobel laureate, as leader of the interim government.
 While there is no constitutional basis for a caretaker government, Bangladeshi courts have upheld the legitimacy of the government under the doctrine of necessity.
 Court rulings have held that Hasina's resignation created a situation for which there was no constitutional remedy.
 Hence, the urgent need to manage state affairs made the appointment lawful.

+Application in international investment treaty tribunals

+The doctrine of necessity has been invoked in investment treaty arbitration by states seeking to justify measures adopted during periods of economic, political, or security emergencies that are alleged to have breached obligations under bilateral or multilateral investment treaties.
+Investment tribunals have considered the customary international law defence of necessity reflected in Article 25 of the International Law Commission's Articles on Responsibility of States for Internationally Wrongful Acts, as well as treaty provisions containing essential security interests clauses where applicable.
+The doctrine has been considered in a number of arbitral proceedings involving measures adopted in response to financial crises, armed conflicts, and national security concerns.

+Investment treaty tribunals have considered both the conditions for invoking the customary doctrine of necessity and the relationship between Article 25 and treaty provisions permitting states to adopt measures for the protection of their essential security interests.
+Where both forms of defence have been invoked, tribunals have examined the wording of the applicable treaty alongside the requirements of customary international law in determining whether the challenged measures were justified.

+The doctrine was considered extensively in a series of arbitrations arising from Argentina's 2001–2002 economic crisis.
+Argentina invoked the customary doctrine of necessity codified in Article 25 of the International Law Commission's Articles on State Responsibility, together with the essential-security-interests clause in Article XI of its bilateral investment treaty with the United States, as a defence in dozens of arbitrations brought by investors affected by the emergency measures it adopted during the crisis, including the abandonment of currency convertibility and the "pesification" of dollar-denominated tariffs and contracts.